 Therefore, salvation—justification and sanctification—is a faith-based experience of intimately knowing God, which involves keeping His commandments.
 This takes a commitment of much time and meditating and storing up the words of the Torah Law on a daily basis.
 A short sinner’s prayer will not do, but all through the growing relationship experience faith, through prayer, is to be exercised.
 The sinner’s prayer did not even appear until well into the 20th century; it can be found nowhere in the Bible.

-The apostle Paul instructs us on how we are to receive the Law in our hearts and how its purpose is to not only expose our sins but cause the Messiah, with His saving creative power of righteousness, to be resurrected in us—the seed from of the WORD springing to life—just as He was initially resurrected from the dead:
+The apostle Paul instructs us on how we are to receive the Law in our hearts and how its purpose is to not only expose our sins but cause the Messiah, with His saving creative power of righteousness, to be resurrected in us—the seed of the Word springing to life—just as He was initially resurrected from the dead:

 For the purpose of the Law is the Messiah, unto righteousness to everyone that believeth, for Moses writeth of the righteousness which is of the Law, that, ‘The man having done these things shall live in them’ [Lev.
 18:5], and the righteousness of faith saith thus: ‘Say not in thy heart, ‘Who shall ascend into heaven?’ (that is, to bring the Messiah down:) or, ‘Who shall descend into the abyss?’ ’ (that is, to bring the Messiah up from the dead.)
 But what saith it?
 ‘The Word is nigh thee, even in thy mouth, and in thy heart’ [Deuteronomy 30:12-14]: that is, the Word of faith, which we proclaim; because if thou shalt acknowledge with thy mouth the Lord Jehoshua, and shalt believe in thy heart that God raised Him from the dead, thou shalt be saved: for with the heart one believeth unto righteousness, and with the mouth acknowledgement is made unto salvation … So then, faith is of hearing, and hearing by the Word of God.